asaikali/modern-spring-on-kubernetes/web/sse/README.md

 ### Example 4: Adding Event ID

-Event IDs enable **automatic reconnection resumption**.
-If the connection drops, the browser sends the last received ID to resume from that point.
+Event IDs enable **stateful reconnection resumption** - a critical feature for reliable event streaming.
+When a connection drops, the client can tell the server which was the last event it successfully received.

 **HTTP Response:**
 ```http